 Here’s one of the more successful pitch templates that we at Freshchat have used in the past.

 Out of the 80 prospects, we contacted using this template, 60% of people opened the emails, 8.8% clicked on the links included in the email body, and 17.5% people responded.

 If you need more inspiration, here are 7 effective sales email templates to get you primed up.

 2. Live chat sales pitch example

-Live chat doesn’t always factor in within the traditional mix of channels to deliver a sales pitch.
+Live chat doesn’t always factor in the traditional mix of channels to deliver a sales pitch.
 But why not exploit live chat for sales if it works?
 You can create amazing sales campaigns on live chat and absolutely kill it.
 That’s exactly what push notifications and text messages are doing anyways when you employ these channels to attract people to your website.

 Executed well, sales through live chat can be the most effective campaigns for your brand.
 It’s real-time, contextual, and might not take multiple touches to make a sale.
 In fact, live chat has the shortest sales cycle compared to emails and phones.
 Live chat also offers instant high-touch interactions when required, so that you can control a sales interaction from prolonging indefinitely.

 Freshchat offers the best example of how you can turn a live chat conversation into a sales opportunity.
 With Freshchat’s Campaigns feature, you can automate well-timed, contextual campaigns to your website visitors based on their user behavior such as the time they spend on a page, their navigation to a certain page, mouse clicks, exit intents, etc.